blacktop/docker-zeek/docs/elastic.md

 $ docker-compose -f docker-compose.elastic.yml up -d kibana
 # wait a little while for elasticsearch/kibana to start
 $ docker-compose -f docker-compose.elastic.yml up zeek
+# wait a little while for filebeat to consume all the logs
 $ open http://localhost:5601/app/kibana
 ```